 Ultimately, we think that Josh is a deserving winner given the circumstances of his season.
 Yet, he probably also is the worst winner other than maybe Lisa, who mostly just benefited from a bogus jury twist.
 Remember that Josh is a guy who was shouting at people, banging pots and pans, insulting Mark, Jessica, and Cody, and often being not too nice to some of the people in the game.
 Yet, he managed to be in a final three against two other people who were heavily disliked, and he managed to create goodbye messages that were smart enough to convey his message.
 He definitely did some things right, but he only eked out a vote of one person.
 If you told us that someone like Josh would win this season after nearly provoking Mark into a fight — and then Mark voted for him to win — we never would’ve believed it.

 Where do you think Josh stands among Big Brother winners?
-Be sure to share now in the comments!Subscribe to our YouTube for video updates!
+Be sure to share now in the comments!like CarterMatt on Facebook for more updates!